IIT-EnergySystemModels/openTEPES/doc/md/QA.md

   > Therefore, if you want to set the generation of a solar PV to 0.0 at night, then you must put a small value, 0.000001, that will be substituted internally by openTEPES with 0.0.
 If the cell is left empty, openTEPES will consider the **rated capacity** of the solar PV unit defined in `oT_Data_Generation` as the generation at night.

 - There is no need to include the column for a certain resource (generator) within an input data file if there is no data to be defined for this resource within that file.
-Empty columns don’t need to be included in some input data CSV files, including `oT_Data_VariableMaxGeneration`, `oT_Data_VariableMinGeneration`, `oT_Data_VariableMaxConsumption`, `oT_Data_VariableMinConsumption`, etc., but at least an empty column with the name of the resource must be included in the file header
+Empty columns don't need to be included in some input data CSV files, including `oT_Data_VariableMaxGeneration`, `oT_Data_VariableMinGeneration`, `oT_Data_VariableMaxConsumption`, `oT_Data_VariableMinConsumption`, etc., but at least an empty column with the name of the resource must be included in the file header

 On analyzing **output results**: